EESSI/docs/docs/test-suite/writing-portable-tests.md

 #### Defining OMP_NUM_THREADS (recommended)

-The `set_omp_num_threads` hook sets the `OMP_NUM_THREADS` environment variable based on the number of `cpus_per_task` defined in the ReFrame test (which in turn is typically set by the `assign_tasks_per_compute_unit` hook).
+The `set_omp_num_threads` hook sets the `$OMP_NUM_THREADS` environment variable based on the number of `cpus_per_task` defined in the ReFrame test (which in turn is typically set by the `assign_tasks_per_compute_unit` hook).
 For OpenMP codes, it is generally recommended to call this hook, to ensure they launch the correct amount of threads.

 #### Skipping tests instances when required (optional)
 Preferably, we prevent test instances from being generated (i.e. before ReFrame's `setup` phase) if we know that they cannot run on a certain system.
 However, sometimes we need information on the nodes that will run it, which is only available _after_ the `setup` phase.
 That is the case for anything where we need information from e.g. the [reframe.core.pipeline.RegressionTest.current_partition](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.current_partition).
 The `assign_tasks_per_compute_unit` hook for example uses this property to get the core count of a node, and thus needs to be executed after the `setup` phase.

 For example, we might know that a test only scales to around 300 tasks, and above that, execution time increases rapidly.
 In that case, we'd want to skip any test instance that results in a larger amount of tasks, but we only know this after `assign_tasks_per_compute_unit` has been called.
-E.g. the `2_nodes` scale would run fine on systems with 128 cores per node, but would exceed the task limit of 300 on systems with `192` cores per node.
+For example, the `2_nodes` scale would run fine on systems with 128 cores per node, but would exceed the task limit of 300 on systems with `192` cores per node.

 We can skip any generated test cases using the `skip_if` function.
-E.g. to skip the test if the total task count exceeds 300, we'd need to call `skip_if` _after_ the task count has been set by `assign_tasks_per_compute_unit`:
+For example, to skip the test if the total task count exceeds 300, we'd need to call `skip_if` _after_ the task count has been set by `assign_tasks_per_compute_unit`:

 ```python
 @run_after('setup')